-See Section 2.31 [Directories trunk Scripts], page 38, for more information on automation.
+See Section 2.31 [Directories trunk Scripts], page 36, for more information on automation.

-1.5.5 Connection between directories
+1.5.3 Connection between directories

 In order to produce content correctly inside CentOS Artwork Repository, it is required that all work lines be connected somehow.
-This is the way automation scripts can know what design model and what translation files to use when specific contents are produced, also where to save the content produced as result.
-This connection between directories takes place through two path constructions named The Master Paths and The Auxiliar Paths.
+This way it could be possible to know what design models and translation messages to use in order to produce a specific content.
+This directory connection between work lines takes place through one master path that may have several auxiliar paths.